Aza8P/rails-blogio/README.md

 To overcome this challenge, the following steps were taken:

-- A Vue.js component was created to handle the search functionality.
-This component was integrated into the HTML template using the appropriate Vue directives and event listeners.
+- A Vue.js instance was created to handle the search functionality.
+This component was integrated into the existing html template using the appropriate Vue directives and event listeners.
-- The search form was configured to submit the search query to the Rails backend using AJAX.
+- The search form was configured to utilize AJAX for submitting the search query to the Rails backend, this allowed query to be sent without triggering page reload.
-- In the Rails controller, an index action was modified to handle the search query and return the relevant articles.
+- In the Rails controller, an index action was modified to handle the search query and return the relevant searched articles.
 - The response from the Rails controller was formatted as JSON and sent back to the front-end.
 - The Vue.js component received the JSON response and updated the DOM with the search results, dynamically rendering the articles on the page.

-- By carefully coordinating the front-end and back-end components, the search functionality was successfully implemented, allowing users to search for articles and see the results without having to reload the entire page.
+Despite the successful implementation of the search functionality, a minor bug was encountered where the {{}} brackets were displaying at the bottom of the list.

+### Important Note
+There are two versions of the app on different branches: the ***master branch***, which implements the search function using Rails controllers only, and the ***search-vuejs branch***, which incorporates both Rails and Vue.js to enhance the search functionality.